aagricola/17-ED/week6_Crit-Conditionals/README.md

    ## In Class Assignment: Non-linear story
    Using the skills we have learned in class so far, create a Non-linear story.
 Don't spend too much time on this.
 It is really just to put conditional logic into practice, so use one or two buttons.

+   ## Homework:

+   Document your project and submit to canvas!